Overview of Armenia's Dairy Industry

 Dairy Cattle and Goat Population

-The country is home to around 157,000 dairy cattle, distributed across various regions, contributing to a diverse and resilient dairy farming ecosystem.
-Additionally, Armenia maintains an estimated population of 50,000 dairy goats, making goat milk and related products a niche yet significant segment of the market.
+Armenia is home to around 157,000 dairy cattle, distributed across various regions, contributing to a diverse and resilient dairy farming ecosystem.
+Additionally, the country maintains an estimated population of 50,000 dairy goats, making goat milk and related products a niche yet significant segment of the market.

 Milk Processing and Cheese Production

-Each year, approximately 500 million liters of milk are processed in Armenia, ensuring a broad range of dairy products for consumers.
-Cheese production is particularly notable, with an annual volume of about 30,000 metric tons, including traditional Armenian varieties that are popular both locally and internationally.
+Annually, approximately 500 million liters of milk are processed in Armenia, ensuring a broad range of dairy products for consumers.
+Cheese production is particularly notable, with an annual volume of about 30,000 metric tons, including traditional Armenian varieties popular both locally and internationally.

 Milk Powder and Whey Production

-Armenia's production of milk powder and whey stands at around 5,000 metric tons annually.
+Armenia produces around 5,000 metric tons of milk powder and whey annually.
 These products are crucial for both the domestic food production industry and export markets.

 Key Dairy Enterprises